xtej4ik/BE-NC-NEWS-PROJECT/README.md

 # Northcoders News

 ## Project Overview
-NC News - Back End is a straightforward web API that enables users to read, post, and comment on news articles.
-It was developed to complement the nc-news Front End project.
+News - Back End is a straightforward web API that enables users to read, post, and comment on news articles.
+It was developed to complement the News Front End project.
 This project was created as part of the Northcoders web development bootcamp, serving as a portfolio piece to showcase proficiency in full stack development using Node.js and React.

 ### Installation
 To run the API locally, you'll need to have the following software installed: